Written by Lynne Jaques and published on https://gardenerspath.com/

 My Choisya ternata has gotten completely out of hand as we planted a Japanese maple near by and it has caused the Choisya to reach but for more light.
 This evergreen shrub that perfumes the air so wonderfully in spring can be pruned very hard and it will come back beautifully.
 The best time to prune, this shrub is immediately after it flowers.

 Start by thinning out the older branches in the center to encourage new growths.
 When-this is done shorten the remaining branches, making the cut just above an eye to bring it down to the height desired.
 It will be bare for a time but it is a fast grower.
 Almost before you realize it the ends will be covered with leaf fans.
 While there is space to work it is a good idea, to loosen the soil a bit, give the plant a liberal dressing of fertilizer and water it in.
 If the tips are pinched during the growing season to keep the plant shapely, heavy pruning will not be needed.
+Regular maintenance is key to keeping the plant healthy and vibrant throughout the year.
+Referencing a reliable pruning and trimming trees guide can provide additional tips on shaping and caring for different species effectively.
+With consistent care, the plant will thrive, rewarding you with lush growth and a well-kept appearance.

 Pruning Clematis